Rethinking the toxic workplace

 The political ecosystem no one admits exists

-Reality restorers.
+Reality restorers clarify what actually happened.
 They’re a bit different in that their work begins where the others’ end.
-These practitioners don’t care about an organisation’s self-image enough to try to improve it.
-Nor are they there to help leadership realign.
-They work with the people who’ve been targeted as the problem.
-These are often competent people who weren’t politically savvy, said something unauthorised, and got caught in the autoimmune response.
-Reality restorers help them clearly see the system they’re in rather than the distorted version they were told they were in.
+These practitioners don’t care about an organisation’s self-image enough to try to improve it, nor are they there to help leadership realign.
+They work with the people who’ve been targeted as the problem, often competent people who said something unauthorised and got caught in the autoimmune response.
+Their role is to help them see the system they’re actually in, rather than the distorted version they were told they were in, so they can make decisions based on real conditions rather than institutional narratives.

 Now what?